Skip to content

 What helps with insulin resistance other than fasting?

 Did you know?
-Insulin resistance makes it harder for us to utilize carbohydrates.
-The mitochondria, also known as the power plants of our cells, lack glucose and fatty acids.
-This limits their function.
-Prof In an exciting study on type 2 diabetics, Sekhar and his team were able to show that regular intake of GlyNAC which improved mitochondrial function and thus insulin resistance decreased.
+Insulin resistance makes it harder for us to utilize carbohydrates.The mitochondria, also known as the powerhouses of our cells, lack glucose and fatty acids.
+Their function is therefore limited.
+In an exciting study, Prof. Sekhar and his team were able to study in type 2 diabetics, that regular intake of GlyNAC the mitochondrial function improved and thus insulin resistance decreased.

-If you look at the studies on possible diets, one name always comes up: The Mediterranean diet.
-Among other things, in this study it was shown that a Mediterranean diet can reverse insulin resistance.
-But why is that?
+If you look at the studies on possible diets, one name comes up again and again: The Mediterranean diet.
+Among other things, in this study could be shown, that a Mediterranean diet can reverse insulin resistanceBut why is that?

-Mediterranean diet – the Adriatic key to longevity
+Mediterranean Diet – the Adriatic Longevity Key

 Let's take a look at what a Mediterranean diet actually consists of.
 In addition to proteins from legumes and fish, there are a number of plant species on the menu.
-These have a high content of secondary plant substances .
-These molecules have a number of positive effects on our body.
+These have a high content of secondary plant substances These molecules have a number of positive effects on our body.

-In a very interesting study researchers investigated whether it makes a difference when we consume carbohydrates.
-To do this, they gave type 2 diabetics a meal that was always structured in the same way.
-This consisted of three parts
+In a very interesting study Researchers have investigated whether it makes a difference When we consume carbohydratesTo do this, they gave type 2 diabetics a meal that was always structured the same way.
+It consisted of three parts

-• Carbohydrates (Ciabatta bread and orange juice)
+• carbohydrates (ciabatta bread and orange juice)

-• Protein (chicken breast, without skin)
+• egg white (chicken breast, without skin)

-• Vegetables (lettuce, tomatoes and cucumbers)
+• vegetables (lettuce, tomatoes and cucumbers)

 The individual components were always served ten minutes apart.
-The quantities were always the same, they just swapped the order.
-The amazing result: It actually makes a striking difference when the carbohydrates are eaten!
-If the carbohydrates were consumed last, the rise in blood sugar was not as steep.
-The scientists were able to show that even a small change in the structure of meals has a measurable effect.
-You can also find further interesting studies on the topic in the book “The Glucose Trick” by Jessie Inchauspé.
+The quantities were always the same, only the order was changed.
+The astonishing result: It actually makes a big difference when the carbohydrates are eaten!
+If carbohydrates were consumed last, the increase in blood sugar was not as steep.
+This allowed the scientists to show that a small change in the structure of meals can have a measurable effect.You can find more interesting studies on the subject in the book “The Glucose Trick“ by Jessie Inchauspé.

 Sources